About

 The ASR was developed at ASU's School of Arts, Media and Engineering in collaboration with PADT Inc., the Southwest's premier product development firm.
 It is protected by issued and pending patents, and was recognized as a finalist at the Guthman Musical Instrument Competition at Georgia Tech, one of the most prestigious venues for musical innovation in the world.

 The Founder's Edition is hand-assembled, limited-run edition of the ASR, engraved with a serialized plate.
-It is for players who want to be part of what comes next.
+For the price of a few private lessons, it will improve your practice every day.